MAB-LAB

 Read more

 In June 2024, the work was presented at the EURO-MAB meeting taking place in Wittenberg, Germany and in July at the MAB-ICC meeting in Agadir, Morocco.
 The reactions from colleagues from the global MAB community and the UNESCO MAB Secretariat have been very positive.
 This has led to a proposal from the MAB Secretariat in Paris to organize joint webinars focusing on the translation of the Kunming-Montreal Biodiversity Framework.
-So far, the plan is to organize three webinars focusing on Latin America and the Caribbean in October just before COP16 in Colombia.
-It is expected that this collaboration will continue also in 2025.

 The MAB-LAB project is based on the NordMAB collaboration